Sina247/Furniture/README.md

 - 📚 **Comprehensive content** : Detailed information on furniture history, types, and design styles.
 - 🛠️ **Material insights** : Learn about key materials used in furniture making.
 - 🎨 **Design focus** : Explore popular furniture design trends and their evolution.
-- 📱💻 **Responsive layout** : Accessible and user-friendly on both mobile and desktop devices.
+- 📱 **Responsive layout** : Accessible and user-friendly on both mobile and desktop devices.
-- 🌐 **Built with pure HTML, CSS, and JavaScript** : Lightweight and easy to customize.